SebastianHafner/DDA_UrbanExtraction/README.md

     └── samples.json # this file will be added when running inference.py (step 3)
 ```

-## 2 Download the pre-trained model
+### 3 Download the pre-trained model

 Download the pre-trained model and place it in the `networks` folder.

-Pre-trained models can be downloaded from the following link: [`here`](https://www.dropbox.com/sh/0m8t6dq37f11ukx/AAAgTgIxr_eyJJeHWqZ_SRVYa?dl=0).
-We strongly recommend using the proposed `fusionda` model.
+The pre-trained models from the paper can be downloaded from the following link: [here](https://drive.google.com/drive/folders/1GIVWbynLVZH_TyLb5eo6qgQq4Xdmm2Dg?usp=sharing) (Google Drive).
+We strongly recommend using the proposed `fusionda` model or its light version `fusionda_10m` (only uses the 10 m Sentinel-2 bands).

 Your networks folder should now contain the network file.
 Additionally, set up an inference folder:
 ```